-A “blueway” or “water trail” is a small boat or paddling route along a waterway that combines recreation and environmental awareness while linking communities and land-based attractions such as historic sites and parks.
+A “water trail” or “blueway” is a small boat or paddling route along a waterway that combines recreation and environmental awareness while linking communities and land-based attractions such as historic sites and parks.
 The Upper James River Water Trail was created by Botetourt County to encourage residents and visitors to experience the beauty and history of one of the county’s greatest natural treasures.

-In order to capitalize on the many assets that the Upper James has, Botetourt County has begun to undertake a strategic analysis of how to improve, enhance and preserve the environmental, historic and recreational opportunities on the river for future generations to enjoy.
+In order to capitalize on the many assets of the Upper James, Botetourt County has begun to undertake a strategic analysis to improve, enhance and preserve the environmental, historic and recreational opportunities on the river for the enjoyment of future generations.
 The goal is to create a water-based trail system that will link the different assets found on the river to form the Upper James River Water Trail.

 History of the James River